DouweHorsthuis/sas/notes.md

 # Conditional Processing with IF-THEN/ELSE

 SAS can use IF-THEN/ELSE statements.
-It's pretty much like any other language.
+It’s pretty much like any other language.
 You can add `If statements` followed by a `then statment` and follow these up with `else if` - `then` or `else`.
 You can inlclude `and` / `or` statements.